Rural Development Plan (RDP)

 If you think your business could benefit from reduced energy costs and more effective IT please contact:

 Business Environment Coordinator – (01685) 725463

 Preserving Merthyr’s Heritage

 This project aims to protect, enhance and promote the heritage and landscape of the rural wards of Merthyr as a means to encourage the sustainability of those wards through tourism, the protection of its bio-diversity and educating those who live or visit the area.
 It will detail Merthyr’s role locally and nationally in the development of a new Welsh identity and its part in making major contributions towards the UK’s industrial development.

 North and West Merthyr contain some of the best preserved and documented industrial archaeological sites in the whole of the Borough as well as examples of medieval archaeology.
 Those sites are also of national importance as they hold the key to detailing the evolution of Merthyr from a rural backwater to the World’s foremost iron town, and making Wales the World’s first industrial nation, the development socialism, radicalism and the fight for workers rights.

-The project will also map the decline of the areas industry and how today the rural wards have recaptured their pre industrial beauty and bio-diversity, shown through improved access and interpretation at Cwm Glo Site of Special Scientific Interest.
+The project will also map the decline of the areas industry and how today the rural wards have recaptured their pre industrial beauty and bio-diversity.
 The project will also link this important site with the new cycling development at Gethin Woodland Park, creating a recreational hub for northern Merthyr.